China Lays Claim To Four Great New Inventions That Have Existed Elsewhere Before - Slashdot

 Maybe China also invented copyright piracy and stealing intellectual property.

 No, the USA invented that long ago.
-(Score:1)
+(Score:4, Insightful)

 Ask the estate of Charles Dickens, the USA didn't have a bookselling industry so didn't allow copyrights of books.
 When they did start to have their own industry however...

 Oh and Hollywood is based and there entirely and solely because of their abuse of patent and cipyright.
-The current plethora of tiny production companies "federated" to big companies is based on that past: by the time a film using Edison's patents was spotted and the law sent to California to bring them to justice, the company folded afte
+The current plethora of tiny production companies "federated" to big companies is based on that past: by the time a film using Edison's patents was spotted and the law sent to California to bring them to justice, the company folded after having made enough cash off the movie, and tarted up a new company to do it all over again.

+How come you whine about them pretending they invented stuff when you did it first yet you want to believe that they stole stuff before you when the opposite was true?

 Re: (Score:2)